-You will also configure some Admin and Monitor level users with the procedure described in Initial User Account Configuration on page 58.
+You will also configure some Admin and Monitor level users with the procedure described in Initial User Account Configuration.

 Run the Jump-Start Script

 Gigamon provides GigaVUE H Series nodes with a jump-start script that walks you through the process of configuring basic settings.
 Run this script as follows: